 4. SaaS indicators of growth and expansion

 These indicators are particularly relevant for outsiders, such as future investors or buyers.
-Efficient growth is the result of a balance between acquisition costs and a customer’s lifetime value.
+Efficient growth is the result of a balance between acquisition costs and a customer’s lifetime value, as well as the implementation of SaaS growth strategies.

 - Customer acquisition cost (CAC)